 The type of wire used was dependent on the status of the person buried.
-The jade burial suits of emperors used gold thread; princes, princesses, dukes, and marquises, silver thread; sons or daughters of those given silver thread, copper thread; and lesser aristocrats, silk thread, with all others being forbidden to be buried in jade burial suits.
+The jade burial suits of emperors used gold thread.
+Princes, princesses, dukes, and marquises used silver thread.
+Sons or daughters of those were given copper thread.
+Lesser aristocrats were given silk thread, and all others were forbidden to be buried in jade burial suits.

 This Jade Burial Suit is made from a green jade with impurities showing as coloured patches.
 The suit is made up of over 1,200 jade disks tied with 2,567 gold threads.
 The suit is made up of five sections: the head, jacket, trousers, shoes and gloves.
-There is a round disk of jade on the crown of the head, and the face and nose parts are made of a convex shape.
+There is a round disk of jade on the crown of the head.
+The face and nose parts are made of a convex shape.
 The glove sections are fist-shaped.

-Jade suits were first documented in Chinese literature around AD 320, however, for many years the world suspected that stories and records of jade burial suits were only legends.
-The first discovery of two complete jade suits in ancient tombs in 1968 finally proved their existence.
-These newly discovered jade suits consisted of 2,498 plates of solid jade connected with two and a half pounds of gold wires.
-Since then others have been found, and it is now believed that many more have been lost due to the activities of grave robbers.
+Jade suits were first documented in Chinese literature around AD 320.
+However, for many years the world suspected that stories and records of jade burial suits were only legends.
+The first discovery of two complete jade suits in ancient tombs was made in 1968 which finally proving their existence.
+These newly discovered jade suits consisted of thousands of plates of solid jade connected with significant amounts of gold wires.
+Since then, others have been found; apparently, Jade burial suits were relatively common among the wealthiest aristocrats of the Han Dynasty.
+Unfortunately, many more have been lost due to grave robbers.

 Jade is an ornamental mineral which features prominently in ancient Asian art, as well as having a prominent place in many other cultures.
 In prehistoric and ancient China, Jade was used for creating many utilitarian and ceremonial objects and became an “imperial gem”.
 In the history of Chinese Art, jade has had a special significance, comparable with that of gold and diamonds in the West.

-Jade has been values across many ancient Asian cultures, especially Korea, Burma, Philippines and India.
+Jade has been valued across many ancient Asian cultures, especially Korea, Burma, Philippines and India.
 Additionally, New Zeland Māori and Mesoamerican indigenous cultures valued jade was valued as an elite good.

 - The English word jade is derived from the Spanish term first recorded in 1565 meaning “loin stone”, signifying its reputation in curing ailments of the loins and kidneys.